Racix/Fake-vs-Real-Face-Classification/README.md

 # Fake-vs-Real-Face-Classification

+## Members
+Group 10

+Abboshon Hamraliev abbham-9@student.ltu.se

+Jean-Claude Hallard jeahal-8@student.ltu.se

 ## Intro
 This is a project where we proform a classification of real and fake faces.
-We do it by using Convolutional neural network (CNN) and further explore the compatibility of the algorithm with dataset we make use of several CNN archeturs, namely Lenet and Densenet.
+We do it by using Convolutional neural network (CNN) and further explore the compatibility of the algorithm with dataset we make use of several CNN archeturs, namely LeNet and DenseNet.

 ## Dataset
 https://www.kaggle.com/datasets/xhlulu/140k-real-and-fake-faces